 Shifts: Full time, part time (days, evenings, weekends, overnights)

-Salary: $17.25*/ hour; $18 for awake, overnight shift
+Salary: $18.25*/ hour; $19 for awake, overnight shift; $11 for asleep, overnight shift

 Benefits: All benefits available to employees, PT and FT, after 90 completed work days.
 The details are listed at the top of this webpage.